joeldarling/nwind_salesteam/readme.md

 #NWind Sales Team app
 ###by Joel Darling

-This is a MEAN app that will allow you to create / edit / view and delete a fictional sales team.
+This is a MEAN app that will allow you to create / edit / view / delete members of a fictional sales team.

 To install all dependencies: